-You’ve looked through the financials, checked out the management structure, delved into competitors and really shone a light into the company.
+You’ve looked through the financials, checked out the management structure, delved into competitors and really shone a light on the company.
 This is a viable long term investment, given the minerals they are excavating are being used in the batteries of electric cars.
 But, it’s still not really ticking the ‘E’ in ESG.

 Then you consider the employees.
 This mining company employs a region; a total of 21,961 men and women.
 Without this mining company, these people would have little income or stability.
 This mining company allows other businesses in the area to thrive - agricultural farms, shops selling food, clothes, electronics, and transport companies.
-This mining company also built schools educating the children of its workers for free, and offering evening classes to adults.
+This mining company also built schools educating the children of its workers for free and offering evening classes to adults.

 So where does this rank on the ESG scales?

-But socially and from a governance perspective however, it’s the opposite.
+But socially and from a governance perspective, however, it’s the opposite.
 It’s brought prosperity to a region.
 Many businesses, and therefore families, thrive from the economy of this mine, allowing prosperity to spread.
 It’s managed by a diverse group of community-focussed executives who pay and treat their staff and contractors well.